phunterlau/token-explorer/README.md

 ### 6. Token Energy (Out-of-Distribution Detection)
 Displays the Helmholtz free energy for each token, identifying tokens that may be out-of-distribution.

+### 7. Hidden State Similarity
+Visualizes how a token's representation evolves across the model's layers.
+It does this by calculating the cosine similarity of the token's hidden state at each layer with its hidden state at the final layer.
+This provides a real, data-driven view of how the model's understanding of a token converges as it passes through the network.

 How it works:
 1. Computes energy as `-T * logsumexp(logits / T)` for each token position